LBCrion/sfwbar/doc/sfwbar-volume.rst

   A signal emitted upon change of the state of the sound server.

 "volume-conf"
-  Emitted when a new or updaded volume control element information is available.
+  Emitted when a new or updated volume control element information is available.
 Functions handling this trigger can access the following
   variables:
   `device_id` - an id of a device.